 When children are left alone they may become frightened or anxious.
 If they wander through the building they may encounter hazards such as stairs, doors, furniture or electrical equipment.
 They may also become bored and restless and could disturb the enjoyment and work of others.

 The safety of children left alone in a library building is a serious concern of the library staff.
 The responsibility for the safety and behavior of children in the library rests with the parent/caregiver and not with the library personnel.
 Library employees cannot be responsible for children who are unattended or demonstrating inappropriate behavior.
-The following guidelines will be followed concerning the care and behavior of young library users.

 If a child in this age group is found unattended, library staff will attempt to locate the parent/caregiver in the library and inform him/her of the rules.
 If the parent/caregiver cannot be found, or if the child is found unattended again, the police will be called for assistance.

-Children age 8 and older may use the library on their own except during regular school hours.
+Children age 12 and older may use the library on their own except during regular school hours.
 (See Truancy, Home Schooled Students).
 However, parents are still responsible for the actions and well-being of their child(ren).
 In accordance with JPL’s Code of Conduct, customers, including children, using inappropriate behavior may be asked to leave the library.
-If a child 8 and older is not able to leave the library on his/her own then he/she should not be in the library without a parent/caregiver.
-All unaccompanied children at the library should have the telephone number of someone who can assist them in an emergency.
+If a child 12 and older is not able to leave the library on his/her own then he/she should not be in the library without a parent/caregiver.
+All unaccompanied children at the library must have the telephone number of someone who can assist them in an emergency.

 During school hours children 17 and under must be accompanied by a parent or legal guardian.
 The Jacksonville Public Library will do its best to uphold Florida State laws on truancy, including Florida Statutes Section 984.13 which states: